 Blu-ray release date

-Avengers: Infinity War is out in the US right now, and you can get it on digital or on Blu-ray and DVD.
-There are also special editions of the 4K UHD version exclusive to Best Buy and Target respectively.
+Avengers: Infinity War is out on home entertainment everywhere right now.
+If you're in the UK you can get a disc version here or the digital here, and in the US you can get it on digital here or on Blu-ray and DVD.
+There are also special editions of the 4K UHD version exclusive to Best Buy and Target respectively in the US.

-We also know the core set of special features (which will naturally vary by format, edition, and region, so check before you buy), though Marvel hasn't confirmed rumours of an extended 'Thanos cut' of the film, with an extra 30 minutes of the Mad Titan's backstory.
+We also know the core set of special features (which will naturally vary by format, edition, and region, so check before you buy), though so far there's no sign of the rumoured extended 'Thanos cut' of the film, with an extra 30 minutes of the Mad Titan's backstory.

 Behind the scenes featurettes: